Usman-NisarUETTaxila/Medical-Health-Record-Summarizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgement

+Thanks to Lovable.dev and our Frontend Dev for powering the project with enhanced UI.
+Thanks to Windsurf for Agentic AI Coding.

 ## 🏥 Medical Disclaimer

 **Important**: This software is intended for research and development purposes.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical decisions.